ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Is my money safe in Saxo?

-In addition to operating three banks (in Denmark, Luxembourg, and Switzerland), Saxo is well-capitalized with over $100 billion in client assets as of its latest H1 report for 2023.
-Saxo has an excellent regulatory track record and holds numerous licenses in Tier 1 and Tier 2 jurisdictions, making it a low-risk broker for investing and trading in financial markets.
+In addition to operating three banks (in Denmark, Luxembourg, and Switzerland), Saxo is well-capitalized with over $120 billion in client assets as of its latest annual report for 2023.
+Saxo has an excellent regulatory track record and holds numerous licenses in Tier 1 jurisdictions, making it a low-risk broker for investing and trading in financial markets.
 These factors make Saxo a trusted and reliable broker to hold your money when it comes to trading CFDs, forex, shares, options, and exchange-traded and over-the-counter (OTC) derivatives.

 ForexBrokers.com also recognized brokers that demonstrated excellence and innovation with our exclusive Industry Awards.